dikshabagul/sample-store-data-analysis/README.md

 - Customized headings and layout for clarity

 ## Reference / Acknowledgements
-This project was inspired by Rishbh Mishra's Youtube tutorial
+This project was inspired by Rishbh Mishra's Youtube tutorial.

 ## How to Use
 1. Download the Excel file from this repository.